-Let’s focus on the writing section of the IELTS exam.
+Let’s focus on the Writing section of the IELTS exam.
 This post will guide you through the structure of the two writing tasks of the IELTS test.

 Read these tips carefully and in no time, you’ll be on your way to breezing through the IELTS writing tasks and become a master of the written word!

 It’s time to take a close look at how the IELTS Writing tasks work during the actual test.
-As a reminder, the IELTS is given in two different versions: Academic – for those wanting to apply to higher education – and General Training – for those who plan on moving to an English-speaking country for professional or migration purposes.
+As a reminder, the IELTS is given in two different versions: Academic tasks– for those wanting to apply to higher education – and General Training – for those who plan on moving to an English-speaking country for professional or migration purposes.
 Depending on which version you take, you will need to focus your attention on different writing functions and time-management strategies.

 - In the IELTS Academic version, Task 1 asks you to describe a graph, table, map, or diagram.
 You’ll need to either describe or explain data, describe a process, or detail an event.
 Task 2 involves writing an essay to defend your opinion on a given topic.

-As a result, of course, you should budget your allotted time accordingly: spend no more than 20 minutes on Task 1 so you can spend the bulk of your time on the more important Task 2.
+As a result, you should budget your allotted time accordingly.
+Spend no more than 20 minutes on Task 1 so you can spend the bulk of your time on the more important Task 2.
 Of course, take full advantage of the time you have; if you end up with extra time, there’s only one thing left to do: re-read, revise, readjust.

 One good way to start fine-tuning your writing skills may not be obvious: start reading!
 That’s right, if you read and study high-quality written material in various forms, you’ll immediately notice how good writing should be structured.
 Newspapers, short articles, academic textbooks, and general-interest magazines are all real-life examples of authentic written texts in English that you can easily find either online or on paper.